abdulowork/abdulowork.github.io/_posts/2023-03-07-Debugging-lldb-Scripts-in-PyCharm.md

 PyCharm still tries to inject the Intel library, but everything works out since we preloaded the `DoAttach` function.

-{% include linked-heading.html heading="Waiting for the debugger" level=2 %}
+{% include linked-heading.html heading="Working in PyCharm" level=2 %}

-Now that all platforms are attachable, we need a way to stop at the section we want to debug. `pydevd.settrace()` is the call we are seeking.
+**UPD:** I was originally using `pydevd.settrace()` to break execution.
+Actually there is need no call pydevd API directly, just set a breakpoint in PyCharm and execution will break as usual.

+<details markdown=1><summary markdown="span">But here is how you could tinkerer with pydevd directly from lldb</summary>

-However, the issue is that neither the project in PyCharm, where we work on the script, nor lldb, where the script executes, know anything about `pydevd` APIs.
+The issue is that neither the project in PyCharm, where we work on the script, nor lldb, where the script executes, know anything about `pydevd` APIs.
 If we stick `import pydevd` into the script, nothing works:

 ![lldb_output_4](/assets/3/lldb_output_4.png)